m-wieteska/NetworkAnalysis/README.md

 * Betweennes - a Unique links to others in the network i.e. who gets most connections, example: betweenness(SMEnetwork, directed=TRUE, weights = NA)
 * Degree - Connected to many individuals, number of connections: degree(SMEnetwork)
 * Matrix  - contingency table: SMEnetwork[]
+* Authority/ authority - an authority SME to be someone who is followed by many other hub SMEs, while a hub SME to be one who follows many authority SMEs
+   * Hubs (outbound links)
+   * Authorities (inutbound links)
 * See number of
    * all connections: degree(SMEnetwork, mode='all')
    * incoming connections: degree(SMEnetwork, mode='in')